about the maker, Rachel Klein

 This verse alone was a life-changer during my college years, when there were so many influences trying to pull me away from my roots.
 I decided during those pivotal years, that I would pursue the things that were true, honorable, just, pure, commendable, excellent, and worthy of praise.
 I chose to let my creativity become a stream of that pursuit.
 I changed my eating habits, the way that I worked out, how I spent my free time, how I talked to strangers, and the overall perspective on what it means to live a life well.
 I used strive for perfection, for attention, for purpose.
 But after the Lord opened my eyes to how beautiful and purposeful my life could be in Him, everything changed.

-Eventually, I met the man of my dreams (after moving back home with Mom and Dad post-college), married him, bought a puppy, and moved to Indianapolis.
+Eventually, I met the man of my dreams, married him, bought a puppy, and moved to Indianapolis.
 And in the midst of all of that, I discovered my love for creating healthy food.
-I started making homemade almond butter and gluten free baked goods for my dad while I lived at home (he's a health nut, insane triathlete, and gluten intolerant), and ended up making adorable little jars of almond butter for all of our wedding guests as favors.
+I started making homemade almond butter and gluten free baked goods for my dad while I lived at home before our wedding (my dad is a health nut, insane triathlete, and gluten intolerant), and ended up making adorable little jars of almond butter for all of our wedding guests as favors.
 After so many encouragements following the wedding, I decided to pursue that even further, and Revival Food Co. was born.

 About the food